harpoonlobotomy/harpoonlobotomy.github.io/Scripts/lsmg_parsing/readme.md

 - Earlier stages are **intentionally verbose**, trading off complexity for clarity.
 - Later stages refine and annotate without mutating earlier assumptions.
 - Consolidation into fewer scripts is theoretically possible, but not currently beneficial.
-- A wrapper script (`LSMG_5Stage_Wrapper.py`) compiles these into one toolchain, so the number of scripts does not impact usability.
+- A wrapper script (`LSMG_5Stage_Wrapper_jsonvers.py`) compiles these into one toolchain, so the number of scripts does not impact usability.

 ---

 harpoonlobotomy, July 2025

+---

+# Changelog:

+27/07/25

+Updated the Stage5 and Wrapper scripts to use a JSON-type nodegroup file instead of the original .txt file.
+Replaced the text file with the new .json version.

+Now, the focus is on remaking the blender integration scripts.
+Hopefully not too many more changes to these LSMG scripts; that'll just depend on if I realise I've missed something I'll need later.

+-harpoon